abernalc/devops-course-santex/module4/README.md

   * Acceptance Criteria 2 : Display the Logo
   * Acceptance Criteria 3 : Display the motto
   * Acceptance Criteria 4 : Display the background
-  * Acceptance Criteria 5 : I can see it in the browser with a resolution of 1280 px
+  * Acceptance Criteria 5 : Make the section responsive (Fit for computer browsers and iphon5 devices)

 * As a person I can see the Who Am I section with its components so that I can read who is the developer
   * Acceptance Criteria 1 : Display the general information about the developer in a paragraph of maximun 4 o 5 lines
+  * Acceptance Criteria 2 : Display at least 3 values and a breif description for each value
+  * Acceptance Criteria 3 : Make the section responsive (Fit for computer browsers and iphon5 devices)